cysouw/graphicalgrammar/text/germany.md

 ### Kern (1883) *Methodik des deutschen Unterrichts* {#sec:kern1883}

 Franz Kern (1830-1894) [@kern1883]

+"ein Beckersches Formwort" (p70) cites "Hoffmann in seiner Neuhochd.
+Elementargramm." (p57) cites "Sanders Lehrbuch der deutschen Sprache für Schulen" (p43)

+Kern cites Hoffmann [@kern1888], but only in the second edition after he already published his "tree" metaphors.
+The idea for the "trees" is already in "Satzlehre", finished in December 1882, and practically applied in "Methodik" of 1883.

+"So steht in der von Erdmann mit Recht gelobten Grammatik von Hoffmann" (1888: 159)

 Influence from Götzinger? [@forsgren1998: 63] only circumstantial evidence